Legal Custody Attorney in Pasadena

 Legal Custody in Divorce Cases

-The Law Offices of Makupson & Howard has over 42 years of combined
+The Law Offices of Makupson & Howard has collectively 50 years of experience

-experience in family law.
-We have successfully helped many individuals
+in family law.
+We have successfully helped many individuals with their

 custody agreements with their spouses.
 Our firm has also provided aggressive and